imagineLife/big-site/content/mongo/performance/distributedSystems/repl-sets-with-diff-indexes.md

+---
+title: Replica Sets with Differing Indexes
+slug: mongo/performance/distributed-systems/repl-sets-diff-indexes
+parentDir: mongo/performance/distributed-systems
+author: Jake Laursen
+excerpt: An infrequent use-case
+tags: db, mongodb, performance, replica sets, secondary nodes, indexes
+---

 # Replica Sets with Differing Indexes

-This is not a normal setup & may be best used for few use-cases:
+This is not a normal setup & may be best used for few use-cases, particularly serving unique data-reading needs separate from the "primary" application needs:

 - getting particular analytics from secondary nodes
 - getting reports on delayed consistency data